Quick answer

 Compare legal-status tracks

-Use the current-law, provisional-agreement, and final-adoption view.
+Use the existing-law, adopted-pending-OJ, and final-adoption view.

 Digital Omnibus cluster